 3. Legal Basis for Personal Data Processing

 Article 6 of GDPR requires that the lawfulness of data processing be advised.
 InfoSaaS uses “legitimate interests” as the basis for the secure processing and storage of its customer data in order to deliver InfoSaaS solutions to them.
-This includes the communication of direct marketing information related to our solutions or similar matters.
-We occasionally communicate with non-customers and will only do so based upon the “explicit consent” which we have been provided with by the data subject, either through a positive confirmation on a web form, or by their communication preferences shared from social media channels.
+This includes the communication of direct marketing information related to the development of and enhancements to our solutions or similar service-related matters.
+We occasionally communicate with non-customers and will only do so based upon the “explicit consent” which we have been provided with by the data subject, either through a positive confirmation on a web form, or by their communication preferences shared from social media channels such as LinkedIn.
 We provide clear methods for data subjects to remove or vary their consent if they wish to do so.

 4. Customer Documented Processing Instructions